 Researchers are still doing a lot of guess work about whale sharks.
 No one has ever seen a whale shark giving birth or know how long they live (some resources say 60 years, others say 100).
 Usually divers encounter juvenile whale sharks about 15-25 feet long, but there have been reports of whale sharks reaching 40 feet.
 We do know that they are ovoviviparous, which means that the female has egg cases in her uterus but gives birth to live young.
 How many?
 The professional guess is around 300.
 Females can store sperm and fertilize their own eggs as evident by the different stages of development found in a female whale shark that was captured off of Taiwan in 1995.

 Just recently, whale shark mating activity has been sighted and recorded.
 You can read about it on Livescience.com: Attempted Whale Shark Mating Caught on Camera for the First Time in History.

 Tourism and Whale Sharks

 Swimming with whale sharks has become a lucrative business for local fisherman and conservation tours not only in Mexico, but around the world.
-Striking the right balance between educating the public, providing locals with a source of revenue and protecting the species is something scientists, conservationists and the tourism industry still struggle with.
+Striking the right balance between educating the public, providing locals with a source of revenue and protecting the species is something scientists, conservationists and the tourism industry are working hard to find the right balance.
 It’s only recently that we’ve been able to track some of their migrations and establish protected waters for their seasonal feeding grounds.